 She was an excellent student which culminated in her terrific score of 1310 out of 1600 in her SATs.
-While her father harboured ambitions of her becoming a doctor, Holmes veered towards other interests.
-At the age of 14, she started modelling classes which led her to the International Modeling and Talent Association Competition in 1996.
-After her performance in ‘To Kill a Mockingbird’, she was signed to an agent and the rest was history.
+While her father harbored ambitions of her becoming a doctor, Holmes veered towards other interests.
+At the age of 14, she started modeling classes which led her to the International Modeling and Talent Association Competition in 1996.
+After her performance in ‘To Kill a Mockingbird’, she was signed to an agent and the rest is history.

 Holmes’ exploits on the big screen are quite well documented with films such as ‘Mad Money’, ‘Batman Begins’ and ‘Don’t Be Afraid of the Dark’.
 She is on the verge of delivering some excellent work once again.
-So, you must be wondering what is the next Katie Holmes movie or television show?
+Naturally, you must be wondering what is the next Katie Holmes movie or television show?

 While Holmes has ventured into films of various genres, horror is probably the one genre in which the performer hasn’t been seen much.
-In a few months, she will rectify just that by starring in ‘The Boy 2’.
-Directed by William Brent Bell who returns from the preceding film ‘The Boy’, the film will star Ralph Ineson, Owain Yeoman, and Christopher Convery alongside Holmes.
+In some time, she will rectify just that by starring in ‘Brahms: The Boy II’.
+Directed by William Brent Bell, who returns from the preceding film ‘The Boy’, the film will star Ralph Ineson, Owain Yeoman, and Christopher Convery alongside Holmes.

 While the original film received some flak for the uninspiring plot, the performances of the cast were deemed to be quite spirited.
 Director Bell infused some terrific twists and turns in a tale about a dysfunctional family and a damaged boy.
 Lauren Cohan and Rupert Evans were impressive as the unsuspecting but resilient nanny and the outgoing grocery dealer.

-2. No Apologies (TBD)
+2. No Apologies (TBA)

 Holmes has not worked as a television regular since ‘Dawson’s Creek’.
-That was about to change with ‘No Apologies’ but sadly, it is still on the shelves with no confirmed braodcast date.
+That was about to change with ‘No Apologies’ but sadly, it is still on the shelves with no confirmed broadcast date.
 The show, or to be more accurate, the pilot of the show has Holmes as an FBI agent who has an affair that changes her life for the worse and even threatens to impact her career.

-Sources still say the show could be green lit for a midseason slot and could even shoot a new pilot episode.
-While all that is still somewhat in the air for now, the possibility of seeing Holmes back on television and in such a nuanced role makes us look forward to the show, whenever it arrives.
+Sources still say the show could be greenlit for a midseason slot and could even shoot a new pilot episode.
+While all that is still somewhat in the air, for now, the possibility of seeing Holmes back on television and in such a nuanced role makes us look forward to the show, whenever it arrives.

 Read More: Tom Cruise Upcoming Movies